chienjchienj/Chrome/README.md

 Backlog
 ===
-— TODO : Make notifications bar small and petite with close button — TODO : Ability to toggle bar at the bottom between visibility and non-visibility — TODO : Column Name focused when [enter] is do nothing
+— TODO : Ability to toggle bar at the bottom between visibility and non-visibility — TODO : Column Name focused when [enter] is do nothing